AnandSriram01/Club_Inventory_Management_System/README.md

 Then Execute the 2 following commands.

-- python manage.py makemigrations
+python manage.py makemigrations <br />
-= python manage.py migrate
+python manage.py migrate

 Run the below command to have the Django server running.